franziskabraendle/alchemy_empowerment/README.md

 ## Development

-## Contribute
-Pull requests and suggestions for adjustments are welcome.
-You can contact me via l.stocks@gmx.de.

 ## Credits
+For any additional information contact me via franziska.braendle@tuebingen.mpg.de.
-This project was created together with Franziska Brändle and Eric Schulz.
+The code was written by Lena Stocks and Franziska Brändle.
+This project was created together with Eric Schulz.
 Thank you for all your support!

-MIT © Lena Stocks
+MIT © Lena Stocks, Franziska Brändle